 What is Reference Based Pricing?

 Reference Based Pricing (RBP) is the amount of money your health plan has determined it will pay for specific medical services.
-A reference price is often used to ensure that payments to providers are reasonable.
+A reference price is often used to ensure that payments to providers are reasonable, this can be any free market price such as KPPFree™ or a commonly know price, such as Medicare.

 Examples of Reference Prices Include: